keithalewis/papers/capm/capmc.md

 specifies $x\in\mathbf{R}^I$ as the initial instrument prices and $X\colon\Omega\to\mathbf{R}^I$ as the final instrument prices depending on the outcome.
-We assume, as customary, that there are no dividend cash flows, and prices are perfectly liquid.
+We assume, as customary, that there are no dividend cash flows and prices are perfectly liquid.

 A _portfolio_ $\xi\in\mathbf{R}^I$ represents the number of